lgmorand/workshop-aca/_entries/01-02 prerequisites.md

 In order to realize the workshop, you will require several components.
 If you don't have them yet, you'll be guided to acquire them.

-- an Azure subscription
+- an Azure subscription (one per user*)
 - a GitHub Account
 - VS Code or equivalent
 - a brain
-- fingers

 ### Azure subscription

+Log in to one of your azure subscription.

 {% collapsible %}